Heading image for post: Leveling Up Rails Controllers - Organizing Logic with Plain Ruby Objects

 Profile picture of Andrew Vogel

 For as long as I've been a part of the Rails community, I can always remember hearing "fat models, skinny controllers".
 Afterall, it is a good goal to reduce the size of your controller and scope of business logic in your actions.
-This trope is rooted in the "single responsiblity pricinciple" - your controllers should be responsible for handling request/response and models - business logic.
+This trope is rooted in the "single responsiblity pricinciple" - your controllers should be responsible for handling request/response and your models, the business logic.

 class JobApplicationController < ApplicationController